pillaiharish/gRPC-video-streaming-server-golang/README.md

 # video-streaming-server-golang
-Play the video from a path to browser
+Play the video from a path to browser.
+This will stream the video non stop, play pause is supported but since grpc is streaming video there is a challenge to handle seeking forward and backward explicitly.
+Typical HTTP video streaming protocols like HLS or DASH support this feature inherently by segmenting the video, which is not supported in this code.

 ### Creating protobuf